jurgen-kluft/dotnet-FastJson/README.md

 # FJson

-A fast JSon pull parser (no runtime allocations).
+A fast Json state parser (no runtime allocations).

 Written in C# using .NET Core 7.0.